-There are 1,346 persons living with HIV/AIDS in Region 5.
-Region 5 persons with HIV/AIDS make up 0.2 percent of the region's population, compared to statewide persons with HIV/AIDS population which makes up 0.3 percent the State's total population.
+There are 1,476 persons living with HIV/AIDS in Region 5.
+The number of people with HIV/AIDS as compared to Region 5's population is 0.2 percent, which is lower than the statewide percentage of 0.3 percent.